What is the Public Advisory Group and what does it do?

 Why has the project team chosen not to publicize the names and qualifications of PAG members?

 Direct lived experience with various forms of marginalization strengthened the applications of many successful candidates, setting them apart. kʷikʷəƛ̓əm First Nation and BC Housing want to ensure that PAG members are free from public scrutiny, particularly around sensitive areas of lived experience.
 We are exploring options for how to promote transparency around PAG activities without exposing members to invasive lines of enquiry.
 PAG members are welcome to self-disclose their status as participants in the group to their communities, but we’ve asked them to refrain from discussing the involvement of other members.

 How are topic-specific interests represented within this stage of the project?

 Many people who have a high level of interest in just one or two planning areas have joined us for topic-specific workshops this year.
 Additionally, some stakeholders have held direct meetings with the project team.
 If you would like to connect with the project team on a specific topic of interest, please contact us at [email protected] Keep in mind that we may recommend that meetings be postponed to a later date, to ensure that we’re collecting your feedback at a time where it can make the greatest impact.

 How long is the time commitment for members of the PAG?

-Our original Terms of Reference asked for PAG members to commit to participating for the entirety of the comprehensive community planning process.
+Our original Terms of Reference asked for PAG members to commit to participating for the entirety of the master planning process.
 However, the Terms of Reference were written at a time when this process was expected to be complete within two years.
-We now expect the comprehensive community planning process to take more than two years, so we encourage PAG members to be in conversation with us about their ability to participate beyond a two-year timeframe.
+We now expect the master planning process to take more than two years, so we encourage PAG members to be in conversation with us about their ability to participate beyond a two-year timeframe.